AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-39/acsd-52219-resolving-saved-filters-issue.md

 ---
 title: 'ACSD-52219: Resolving admin grids filter issue in bookmark view switching'
-description: Apply the ACSD-52219 patch to fix the Adobe Commerce issue where the admin grids saved filters don't work as expected when frequently switching between bookmark views.
+description: Apply the ACSD-52219 patch to fix the Adobe Commerce issue where the admin grids' saved filters don't work as expected when frequently switching between bookmark views.
 feature: Admin Workspace
 role: Admin
 ---
 # ACSD-52219: Resolving admin grids filter issue in bookmark view switching

-The ACSD-52219 patch fixes the issue where the admin grids saved filters don't work as expected when frequently switching between bookmark views.
+The ACSD-52219 patch fixes the issue where the admin grids' saved filters don't work as expected when frequently switching between bookmark views.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.39 is installed.
 The patch ID is ACSD-52219.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions